-SUMMARY OF FEATURES FROM THE LITTLE JOHN SITE, 2011
+SUMMARY OF FEATURES FROM THE LITTLE JOHN SITE, 2012

-Twenty-seven archaeological features were recorded in the course of excavations in 2011 documented in the Table below.
-Following this we provide examples of several of these features; a full log of recorded features is provided in the print and electronic appendices.
+Fourteen archaeological features were recorded in the course of excavations in 2012 documented in the Table below.
+Following this we provide examples of several of these features; a full log and photographs of recorded features is provided in the print and electronic appendices.